synfron/ReshaperForBurp/docs/Rules.md

 ### Highlight

-Highlight the request/response line in the HTTP history
+Highlight the line item in the HTTP/WebSocket history

-Availability: HTTP
+Availability: HTTP, WebSocket

 #### Fields

-Color - The color used to highlight the request/response line.
+Color - The color used to highlight the line item.

 ### Intercept